 Stew will keep in the refrigerator for 3 days and freezes well.

 Ingredient note – Although Better Than Bullion provides great flavor, it a product I am trying to eliminate from my kitchen because of concerns with ingredients.
 The organic version is better than the regular version, which I don’t use, but the organic version does still have caramel coloring.
 Caramel coloring, although naturally derived, can be questionable.
-An alternative is to use Stock Options All Natural Beef Demi Glace.
+An alternative is to use Stock Options All Natural Beef Demi Glace or another demi glace.
 One of the most difficult areas to eliminate unhealthy ingredients is in condiments and other flavor enhancing products.

 Fagor 3-in-1 6-Quart Multi-Cooker for pressure cooking, slow cooking and rice cooking